ddubson/notes/content/docs/e2e-testing/fluentlenium.md

 }
 {{</highlight>}}

-Sidenote: newer versions of`selenium-remote-driver`do not work with ghostdriver
+> Newer versions of `selenium-remote-driver` do not work with ghostdriver

-#### Fetch the GhostDriver for interacting with PhantomJS
+## Fetch the GhostDriver for interacting with PhantomJS

 **build.gradle**